-- 3,880 acres within the St. George Field Office, and - travel and limits OHV travel to existing roads and trails.
+- It creates three new Areas of Critical Environmental Concern (ACEC's) totaling 3,880 acres within the St. George Field Office, and - It changes OHV use in an area (60,000 acres) that is currently open to cross country travel and limits OHV travel to existing roads and trails.